-When you take your car to the gas station, you will most likely find an array of pumps.
+When you take your car to the gas station, you will find pumps offering an array of fuel options.
 You should already know which one you need to use for your vehicle, but have you ever wondered what would happen if you used the wrong fuel for your car?
-Ultimately, you want to stick with the gasoline you need, because if you use something different, it could result in a range of problems.
+Ultimately, you want to stick with the gasoline you need, because if you use something different, it could produce some unfavorable results.

 Putting Diesel Into a Gas Engine

-The reason diesel damages gas engines is that these engines do not have a compression ratio sufficient enough to ignite the fuel.
-The fuel will simply remain in the tank, where it can damage the car’s injectors, lines and fuel pump.
+Gas engines do not have a compression ratio sufficient enough to ignite the fuel.
+The fuel will simply remain in the tank, where it can damage the car’s injectors, lines, and fuel pump.
 Do not start your car if it is filled with diesel.
 Instead, contact a tow service to take your automobile to a shop so that it can be drained thoroughly.

 Putting Gasoline in a Diesel Engine